gotvc/got/ARCHITECTURE.md

 More information in `docs/gotfs.md`

-### Commits
+### Snapshots
-A Commit is a snapshot of a GotFS filesystem.
+A Snapshot or Snap is a GotFS instance, as well as a history of snapshots that came before it.
 It contains a Ref to a GotFS root.
 It may contain a pointer to a parent, so that a delta can be computed.
 If there is no parent, then it is the first version of the filesystem.

-A Ref to a Commit is what Got stores in a Volume's cell.
+A serialized Snapshot is what Got stores in a Volume's cell.
 And the set of blobs reachable from the Commit via the GotFS datastructure is what is stored in the Volume's store.